2:1 Fitness Landscape

 You can imagine how surreal your self driving car repossessing itself must feel.

-From these two points we can arrive at a future much like our dBay example from chapter one, where a centralized intermediary like a credit card company, bank, or pay day loan outfit now has to compete with the general public to provide the lowest cost access to capital.
+If we believe such automated logic is possible, we can arrive at a future much like our dBay example from chapter one, where a centralized intermediary like a credit card company, bank, or pay day loan outfit now has to compete with the general public to provide the lowest cost access to capital.

 If this sounds remarkably similar to existing peer-to-peer lending services you would be correct.
 Like all DLT innovation, the business logic of a centralized peer-to-peer lending platform, vs a decentralized platform is identical.